Comparison2 min read

 Pick the Subaru Impreza if:

-• You want a more rugged, all-weather capable vehicle.
+• You want the more rugged, all-weather vehicle

 Pick the Toyota Corolla Hatchback if:

-• You want a more spirited, lightweight driving experience.
+• You want the more spirited, lighter-feeling drive

-Both are excellent choices for the budget-conscious driver, but the Impreza is a tool for all seasons, while the Corolla is a master of the urban commute.
+Both are excellent for the budget-conscious buyer.
+The way I put it: the Impreza is a tool for all seasons, the Corolla is a master of the urban commute.
+Pick the one that matches the weather outside your window.
+If you want the sedan version of this decision, see my Civic vs Corolla comparison.

 From the Buying Guide